 The conventional segments of anatomical models and prosthetics will continue to improve in quality and scale of adoption at a steady rate over the forecast period and beyond, to capture the vast untapped potential in this segment.
 For example, the FDA approves over 3,000 medical devices every year; and less than 100 3D printed medical devices have been approved by FDA – thus demonstrating the potential for conversion to 3D printing technology in the medical device arena.

 FDA approves first 3D printed oral medication

 The FDA approval of the first 3D printed oral drug, Spritam, marked a significant milestone in the recognition of the real potential of 3D for drug formulation.
 This will be another significant area of application of 3D technology, as the drug industry transforms from blockbuster small molecule therapies, to large molecule specialised medicines for targeted therapies for rare conditions.

 The Future of 3D Printing for Medical and Pharmaceuticals to 2027 analyses cutting-edge developments in this promising area, and forecasts market growth to 2027.
-Quantified market data is provided, segmented by material type, end use and geographic region.
+You can learn this here now about the Quantified market data, segmented by material type, end use and geographic region for dentisry.
 The study also provides detailed analysis of the new value chain emerging for personalised medicine, as key players and new entrants alike combine to deliver next-generation solutions.